Agriculture and Horticulture Development Board Audit and Risk Assurance Committee Terms of Reference

 The Board has established an Audit and Risk Assurance Committee, in accordance with HM Treasury guidelines, as a Committee of the Board to support them in their responsibilities for issues of risk control and governance by reviewing the comprehensiveness of assurances in meeting the Board and Accounting Officer’s assurance needs and reviewing the reliability and integrity of these assurances.

-The Committee shall be appointed by the Board from amongst the members of the AHDB Board and, from the independent members of Sector Boards, and shall consist of not less than seven members, two of which will be independent AHDB Board members, two of which should be independent Sector Board Members and three of which shall be Sector Board Chairs.
-A quorum shall be three members provided there is one AHDB Board independent member, one independent Sector Board member and one Sector Board Chair present.
+The Committee shall be appointed by the Board from amongst the members of the AHDB Board and, from the independent members of Sector Boards, and shall consist of not less than seven members, at least two of which will be independent AHDB Board members, two of which should be independent Sector Board Members and three of which shall be Sector Board Chairs.
+A quorum shall be three members provided there is one independent member and one Sector Board Chair present.

 The AHDB Board Chair shall not be a member of the Audit and Risk Assurance Committee.